fallen-icarus/cardano-loans/GettingStarted.md

 To see how to build the transaction using a local node, refer [here](scripts/local-node/update-lender-address.sh).

-## Claiming Expired Collateral
+## Claiming Defaulted Collateral

-Claiming expired collateral requires the following steps:
+Claiming defaulted collateral requires the following steps:
 1. Calculate the invalid-before slot number based on the current chain tip.
 3. Create the required spending script redeemer.
 3. Create the required active beacon script redeemer.